omab/django-social-auth/doc/configuration.rst

     SOCIAL_AUTH_PROTECTED_USER_FIELDS = ['email',]

-  Also more extra values will be stored if defined, details about this setting are listed below on OpenId and OAuth sections.
+  Also more extra values will be stored if defined.
+Details about this setting are listed below in the OpenId and OAuth sections.

-- Some providers return the time that the access token will live, the value is stored in ``UserSocialAuth.extra_data`` under the key ``expires``.
-By default the current user session is set to expire if this value is present, this behavior can be disabled by setting::
+- Some providers return the time that the access token will live, and the value is stored in ``UserSocialAuth.extra_data`` under the key ``expires``.
+By default the current user session is set to expire if this value is present.
+This behavior can be disabled by setting::

     SOCIAL_AUTH_SESSION_EXPIRATION = False